ksharindam/pypicview/README.md

  * Create photo grid for printing
  * Add Border

-This image viewer is tested on Raspberry Pi (Raspbian)
+This image viewer is tested on Raspberry Pi (Raspbian).
+N.B - You can use the c++ version of this program [qmageview](https://github.com/ksharindam/qmageview)
 ### Installation
 To Install this program open terminal inside pypicview-master directory.
 And then run following command..